-When you tackle each room, create a list of the items in the room and number your boxes as you pack them.
+While you tackle each space, create a list of the items in the room and number your boxes as you pack.
 Use your master sheet of belongings to correlate box numbers with belongings.
-This will help you when you unpack, as you will be able to tackle the most important items first.
-If you utilize a computer to do this, you can create a searchable spreadsheet, which will make locating important items after you move simple and quick.
+This system will help you stay organized as you unpack, allowing you to find the most important items first.
+If you make your list on the computer, you can create a searchable spreadsheet, which will make locating important items after you move simple and quick.

-Pro Tip: Don’t forget when you get down to packing some of your last belongings to create yourself an overnight bag.
-Depending on how far you are moving, you might need a full week’s worth of clothes and toiletries.
+Don’t forget to create yourself an overnight bag when you get down to packing some of your last belongings.
+Depending on how far you’re moving, you might need a full week’s worth of clothes and toiletries.
 Be sure you keep medicine in your overnight bag as well.

 Have Pets?
 If you are moving and you own pets, don’t forget to pack them an overnight bag too!
 Create a small bag of items they will need, such as food, snacks, and toys.